cange/vim-theme-bronkow/README.md

 ## Summary
 This color scheme based on the Ubuntu colors (brown, red and orange).
 You can pick between a dark anda light versions (GUI and 256 color terminal).
-A colorscheme for the[ Powerline](https://github.com/cubuntu/vim-powerline/network) plugin is also integrated.
+A colorscheme for the [Powerline](https://github.com/cubuntu/vim-powerline/network) plugin is also integrated.

 ## Description
 The color scheme is dark, by default.
 You can change this by setting the `g:cubuntu_style` variable to "light" or "dark".
-Once the color scheme is loaded, you can use the commands `CubuntuLight` or `CubuntuDark` to change schemes quickly.
+Once the color scheme is loaded, you can use the commands `:CubuntuLight`, `:CubuntuDarkAlt`, `:CubuntuLightAlt` or `:CubuntuDarkAlt` to change schemes quickly.

+The `CubuntuDarkAlt` theme is set by default.

 ## Installation
 You can use [pathogen.vim](https://github.com/tpope/vim-pathogen) for a